ACTB is CRICOS registered and welcomes students from all over the world.

 |BSBHRM611 Contribute to Organisational Performance Development||Elective|

 Nominal hours: 800

-The College reserves the right to change the Electives in the program at its discretion at any stage.
+*Electives may be changed at any stage at the discretion of the College..
 The College will select electives based on the students’ needs and work context.
 Our current research indicates that a vast majority of our students will be seeking a career in leadership and management roles and may be engaged in human resource development.
 The electives above have been selected on this assumption.

 Should the students wish to undertake a career development role; the electives will be substituted to suit their context.

 Up to 54 weeks (including 14 weeks of holidays)

 This course is offered for up to 54 weeks full-time mode.
 The course is delivered face-to-face in a simulated workplace environment.
 Students attend 20 hours of class per week, which are a mix of theory and practical applications.